-Kick-ass women who have changed the world
+Amazing women who have changed the world - CBBC Newsround

 The Queen is an incredibly busy lady.
 She has many important jobs, including being Head of the Commonwealth, Head of the Church of England and Head of the Armed Forces.

 She also has to carry out many extremely important duties like officially opening parliament once a year (the country would be in a spot of bother if that didn't happen!).
 She even manages to fit in two birthdays a year.
+And later this year is set to celebrate her Platinum Jubilee, commemorating 70 years as Queen!

 Well, while two birthdays a year sounds like a lot of fun, there's no denying that the Queen has worked incredibly hard throughout her life and has certainly made British monarchy history.

-One woman whose name you will probably have heard many times over the last couple of years is Hillary Clinton.
+One woman whose name you will probably have heard many times over the last two years is Kamala Harris.

-That's because she made history back in July 2016 when she became the first woman from one of America's two main political parties to be chosen to run for the job of president.
-She was representing the Democrats - the same party as the president at the time, Barack Obama.
+That's because she made history back in November 2020 when she became the first woman vice president of America and the first black and South Asian American to take on that job.

-While she did not win the presidential race - the Republican candidate Donald Trump got the top job - she inspired millions of girls and women all over the world.
+In 2019, she launched her own campaign to become the Democratic Party's nominee, which means Harris put herself forward to be selected by the Democratic party to stand as president.
+While she did not win the presidential race, she was chosen by the Democratic candidate Joe Biden to be his vice president and running mate in the 2020 election!
+The pair won and she inspired millions of girls and women all over the world.

-At the end of 2017, she sat down with a group of young girls for Teen Vogue.
-She told the group that she did not plan to go for the job again, but that she would be supporting other people who wanted to do it - especially young women.
+On 20 January 2021, Harris was inaugurated as vice president alongside then president elect, Joe Biden.
+Kamala then became the most senior woman politician in US history.

-So it sounds like she has ambitions to leave her mark on the future too.
+She has spoken out on issues such as the criminal justice system, police brutality, and racism..

 One woman who is rarely away from the headlines is media legend Oprah Winfrey.